-The Mechanical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, a federation of 31 professional engineering and technical societies.
+The Mechanical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Criteria and the Mechanical Engineering Program Criteria.

 In order to prepare the mechanical engineers of the future to take their places in this profession and to be fully consistent with the published University and College Mission Statements, the UD Department of Mechanical Engineering has developed an undergraduate program that is both intellectually challenging and broad in scope.